Salem (painting): Exhibition

 The painting is on display at the Lady Lever Art Gallery at Port Sunlight, though there have been several attempts to permanently house it within Wales, most notably by a campaign in 2005 headed by Plaid Cymru's culture spokesman Owen John Thomas.
 In 2013 it formed the centrepiece of a temporary exhibition at the Gwynedd Museum and Art Gallery in Bangor.

 Many Welsh museums and galleries hold and exhibit paintings by Vosper from the same period.
 Most notably, National Museum Cardiff houses Market Day in Old Wales (1908), a later painting featuring Siân Owen.
 Often considered a sister work, the painting was gifted to the museum by Constance Vosper's brother, Frank Treharne James, in 1914.
 Speaking in 2005 on the possibility of acquiring Salem, the Museum's director said that "It was commissioned by the Lever family therefore belongs in the gallery they created, now belonging to the National Museums Liverpool".

+James Version

 Hel Straeon a 1988 S4C arts programme revealed the existence of a slightly different version of Salem, owned by a descendant of Frank Treharne James.
+Vosper produced this second slightly different version in 1909, a year after painting the first version.
 Peter Lord, an authority on Welsh painting, verified this second work as a Vosper composition.
-This painting is on display at Cyfarthfa Castle in Merthyr Tydfil, along with many other Vosper works bequeathed to the town upon the death of his second son.
+This painting was at one point on display at Cyfarthfa Castle in Merthyr Tydfil, along with many other Vosper works bequeathed to the town upon the death of his second son.

-National Library of Wales

-On 10 October 2019, the National Library of Wales (Llyfrgell Genedlaethol Cymru) announced that it had purchased a second version of the Salem painting on behalf of the nation, "to protect and cherish it forever".
+On 10 October 2019, the National Library of Wales (Llyfrgell Genedlaethol Cymru) announced that it had purchased the James version of the Salem painting on behalf of the nation, "to protect and cherish it forever".

-Popular culture

-A print of this painting appears in S1.E1, "Devil's Bridge", of the detective series Hinterland, in which the legend of the Devil's face is mentioned.